Nikon 16-35mm VR

 Bottom, Nikon 16-35 VR.

-If you shoot FX, or RealRaw on a modern camera, get one of these 16-35mm lenses today.
+f you shoot FX, or 35mm on a modern camera, get one of these 16-35mm lenses today.
+It's my favorite Nikon ultrawide.
+It's slightly sharper than the 14-24mm, adds VR, uses normal filters and is smaller, lighter and less expensive.

 Turn VR off in daylight, since it increases shutter delay.